Disable external SSH root login

 [...]
 Failed password for root from [...] port 41776 ssh2

 Multiple IP's try to establish a SSH connection with the "root" user.
-This is a special user account and has all rights and permissions.
+This is a special user account and has privileged permissions.
 External root login is activated by default.
-If disabled, bots also have to guess the user name.

 How do I disable the root login?

-If you now follow these steps, it is not longer possible to access your server this way.
+First, SSH into your server.
+The root user will later not be accessible.
+If you currently only have the root user, you will lose access to your server.
 That's why we are now going to create a new user account (with root privileges).

 Note: replace XYZ with a custom user name.